-By 1927, Morton was one of the bright young men in radio, delivering the first hockey play-by-play from the Halifax Forum.
-Not long afterwards, he was at CHNS handling hockey, baseball, yacht racing, harness racing, and any athletic event that demanded detailed and accurate coverage.
+By 1927, Earl Morton was one of the bright young men in radio.
+He was delivering the first hockey play-by-play from the Halifax Forum.
+Not long afterwards, he took over from Major Bill Borrett at CHNS and handled, not only hockey, but baseball, yacht racing, harness racing and, indeed, any athletic event that demanded detailed and accurate coverage.

-His voice was regularly heard throughout Canada on the sports review program on CBC.
-Morton received a special award on December 30, 1977, for his contribution to sports on the occasion of the 50th anniversary of the first broadcast of a hockey game at the Halifax Forum.
-Afterwards, he continued to write for the Chronicle Herald and Mail Star.
+On radio, his great love, his voice was regularly heard throughout Canada on the sports review program sponsored by Imperial Oil and broadcast by the CBC.
+His fondest memories, however, will be of the old Halifax Forum.
+On December 30, 1977, he received a special award for his contribution to sports — “On the occasion of the 50th anniversary of the first broadcast of a hockey game from the Halifax Forum.”

 • Took Over at CHNS for Major Bill Borrett